microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 July 11, 2018 Kenneth Auchenberg, [@auchenberg](https://twitter.com/auchenberg)

-In this post I'm going to talk about the way we think about debugging, the feedback we hear from our users and how we are making debugging easier and simpler to use in VS Code.
+In this post, I'm going to talk about the way we think about debugging, the feedback we hear from our users, and how we are making debugging easier and simpler to use in Visual Studio Code.

-Since the early days of VS Code we have shipped an integrated debugging experience in VS Code, as we believe debugging should be an integrated part of the place where you write and edit your code - your editor.
+Since the early days of VS Code, we have shipped an integrated debugging experience in VS Code, as we believe debugging should be an integral part of where you write and edit your code - your editor.

 ![VS Code debugger](debugger.png)

-Below the surface our debugging experience is powered by a generic debugger UI that communicates through the Debug Adaptor Protocol (DAP) with a specific type of VS Code extensions that we call for Debug Adaptor's (DA).
+Below the surface, our debugging experience is powered by a generic debugger UI that communicates through the Debug Adaptor Protocol (DAP) with a specific type of VS Code extensions that we call for Debug Adaptor's (DA).
 The DA talks to a real debugger and translates between the DAP and the runtime specific debug protocol or API of the debugger.

 This means that the core of VS Code is fully decoupled from the specific debuggers, and this architecture allows VS Code to debug anything, as long as there's a Debug Adapter available.

 ![Debug extension API](debug-extension-api.png)

-## Observations and pain points in our debugging experience
+## Observations and pain points

 Today we already have a large happy group of developers who are debugging in VS Code on a regular basis, but as a part of our mission we want to make debugging better and more available to developers.